CSBG-LSU/BionoiNet/README.md

 # BionoiNet
-A deep learning-based framework for ligand-binding site classification.
+A deep learning-based framework for ligand-binding sites classification.

 ## Folders
 * bionoi: a software that converts ligand-binding sites (.mol2 files) into Voronoi diagrams.